Iqra039/Movie-Ticket-Reservation-System/README.md

 ---

-## 📚 How to Run
+## 💻 How to Run

-1. Download or clone this repo
+1. Clone or download the repository.
-2. Compile the file using any C++ compiler (Code::Blocks, Dev C++, Visual Studio, etc.)
-3. Run the executable in terminal or through your IDE
+2. Make sure the following files are in the same directory:
+   - `main.cpp`
+   - `movies.txt`
+   - `reservations.txt`
+   - `history.txt`
+3. Open `main.cpp` in a C++ IDE like CodeBlocks or Dev-C++.
+4. Compile and run the program.
+5. Choose user type: Admin or Customer.

+---

+📁 Files

+- `MovieTicketReservation.cpp` – Complete source code of the program
+- movies.txt – Stores movie data
+- reservations.txt – Stores reservation records
+- history.txt – Logs all admin and customer actions
+- `README.md` – This file
+- `flowchart.png` – Flowchart image

+---